sigstore/docs/content/en/security.md

 **Ephemeral Keys**

-Sigstore clients like Cosign can also eliminate the key management problem by using ephemeral keys.
-These ephemeral keys only exist in memory; the private key never hits disk and is never known by Sigstore services.
+sigstore clients like Cosign can also eliminate the key management problem by using ephemeral keys.
+These ephemeral keys only exist in memory; the private key never hits disk and is never known by sigstore services.

 Cosign will:
 1. Generate an ephemeral public/private keypair in memory